AnandRituraj/MailMerge-pro/README.md

    - Enter the email subject
    - Write your email template using `{name}` as a placeholder for recipient names
-   - Preview how your email will look
+   - Preview how your email will look for each recipient

 3. **Review and Send**: